-Prior to the deployment of monitoring teams to a spill location, a Job Hazard Assessment (JHA) will be undertaken to ensure all activities are performed safely, with minimal impacts to the environment and verified equipment.
-This assessment will consider the following with respect to the protected matters which may be present at monitoring locations:
+Before deploying monitoring teams to a spill location, a Job Hazard Assessment (JHA) will be undertaken to ensure all activities are performed safely, with minimal impacts to the environment and verified equipment.
+This assessment will consider the following concerning the protected matters that may be present at monitoring locations:

-- Likelihood of encounter with protected species at monitoring locations and the seasonal activity of the protected species (i.e., nesting, calving, etc.). - Review of latest threatened species recovery plans or conservation advice with respect to species 'threats' and management controls and restrictions to prevent impacts during monitoring activities. - Confirmation of regulatory restrictions (e.g., marine mammal buffer distances) which must be observed when undertaking activities.
+• Likelihood of encounter with protected species at monitoring locations and the seasonal activity of the protected species (i.e., nesting, calving, etc.).

+- Review of the latest threatened species recovery plans or conservation advice regarding species threats and management controls and restrictions to prevent impacts during monitoring activities. - Confirmation of regulatory restrictions (e.g., marine mammal buffer distances), which must be observed when undertaking activities. - Determine whether any other protected areas (e.g., world heritage sites, marine parks) are likely to be impacted by monitoring activities.
+Where applicable, consult the relevant management plans.

-These requirements will be documented within the JHA and monitoring personnel will participate in the JHA to confirm their awareness of these constraints.
+These requirements will be documented within the JHA, and monitoring personnel will participate in it to confirm their awareness of these constraints.